awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-create-cli.md

     + Whether to reroute traffic to the replacement environment immediately or wait a specified period for traffic to be rerouted manually\.
     + Whether instances in the original environment should be terminated\.
   + The name of the Classic Load Balancer or Application Load Balancer in Elastic Load Balancing to be used for instances registered in the replacement environment\.
+**Warning**
+If you are configuring both an Auto Scaling group and an Elastic Load Balancing load balancer in your deployment group, and you want to [attach the load balancer to the Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/attach-load-balancer-asg.html), we recommend completing this attachment *before* creating the CodeDeploy deployment from this deployment group\.
+Attempting to complete the attachment after creating the deployment may cause all the instances to become deregistered from the load balancer unexpectedly\.